classicpauldev/bulk-mail-sender-tkinter/README.md

 Copy and Paste your emails into the mail_lists.txt.

 Make sure the emails are formatted with a new line inside the mail_lists.txt, check the mail_lists.txt file i uploaded for example.

+# Disclaimer

+Use responsibly, as i shall not be held responsible for any misuse of this program.